Teanaway Community Forest

 Attention: Alerts and Closures

-Recreation alert: 29 Pines is open, but not maintained or plowed.
+Recreation Alert: 29 Pines Camping Area is open but is not maintained or plowed during the winter season.

 The Teanaway Community Forest demonstrates how conservation, sustainable forestry, and community partnership goals can be achieved.
 This beautiful 50,241-acre landscape lies at the headwaters of the Yakima Basin watershed.
 The state purchased the land in 2013 with funding provided by the Legislature and established Washington's first state-owned community forest.
 The forest contains nearly 400 miles of free-flowing streams and prime habitat for fish and wildlife.
 It has a history of grazing and timber harvests and offers unique recreation opportunities.